 The Christmas Gnome C2C Pillow is a free crochet pattern for a super cute pillow!
 This Gnome Pillow will be a wonderful addition to your holiday home decor this year!

 I have had this cute Gnome pillow design in my head since Christmas last year and I knew it would be a perfect Christmas in July pattern!
 And since I am seriously addicted to gnomes it seemed perfect.
-This is my fourth gnome crochet pattern – the Gnome for Christmas C2C Blanket is a particular favorite but I can’t forget the Gnome Towel Topper and the Gnome Christmas Ornament.
+You can find all of my free gnome crochet patterns on the blog – the Gnome for Christmas C2C Blanket is a particular favorite but I can’t forget the original viral Gnome Towel Topper, Gnome Christmas Ornament, Gnome Christmas Tree Towel Topper, Gnome Couch Pillow, Gnome Bottle Topper, and the Gnome Tissue Box Cover.
+If you love year-round gnomes, check out all of my free crochet gnome patterns for every season!

 And, if you need help in learning how to make a C2C Crochet Rectangle shape I have a complete photo and video tutorial for you that will show you how to decrease on one side while continuing to increase on the other!